cssteinmeier/Christina_Portfolio/README.md

 I worked with **EcoDataLab** to create a multiple linear regression model that predicts the average vehicle miles traveled of a resident in a given census tract.
 We did this by pulling Census data from **SocialExplorer** and conducting data preprocessing and feature engineering to match the structure of the National Household Survey Data using **Pandas** and **NumPy**.
 Once that data was processed, we trained our model, evaluated and tuned our model using **stepwise regression**.
 The resulting model has an **adjusted R-squared** value of 0.3096.

 *NOTE: Cannot publish code from this project due to project privacy.
 Please ask if you want more project details.*

+## Gaussian GLM and Decision Tree to Predict Asthma Mortality Rates
+### Class Project - *Data, Inference, and Decisions*
+*Spring 2021*

+My project team and I performed data preprocessing and feature engineering on a dataset of air pollutant concentration and asthma mortality rates.
+We then used **PyMC3** to train a **Gaussian GLM** and **SkLearn** to train a **decision tree**.
+Both the models predict the asthma mortality rates.
+We evaluated the models using **mean suared error loss** and concluded that the GLM performed better.

+*NOTE: Cannot publish code from this project due to class policy.
+Please ask if you want more project details.*

 ## Explore Public Benefit Referral Programs Data in Los Angeles County
 ### UC Berkeley Data Discover Program